2016 African Volleyball Championship U21

 The 2016 African Volleyball Championship U21 was held in Casablanca, Morocco from 22 to 23 September 2016.
 The champions of the tournament qualified for the 2017 FIVB Volleyball Men's U21 World Championship.

-Egypt finished the 2-team best-of-three tournament on top of the standing to clinch their fourth title.
+Egypt finished the two-team best-of-three tournament on top of the standing to clinch their fourth title.

 Qualification

-2 CAVB under-21 national teams have registered to participate in the 2016 African Championship U21.
+Two CAVB under-21 national teams registered to participate in the 2016 African Championship U21.